Cernie/CatDruidDPS/README.md

 # CatDruidDPS
-One button feral druid dps macro for vanilla wow
+One button feral druid dps macro for vanilla wow.

+Type /catdps for usage.

 This addon adds macro functions necessary for a druid to use for maximum dps while leveling, in dungeons/raids or for fun.
 While there are inputs for the user to customize, there are also checks the addon automatically does such as:
 - Determines ability costs for the druid based on talents and gear (idol slot).